Alzheimer's Disease - Are There ways to Fight It?

 Berries and dark-skinned fruits, rich in antioxidants.
-Alzheimer’s Association claim some of the fruits that are best are blueberries, blackberries, strawberries, raspberries, plums, oranges, red grapes and cherries.
+Alzheimer’s Association claims some of the fruits that are best are blueberries, blackberries, strawberries, raspberries, plums, oranges, red grapes, and cherries.

 Coffee and chocolate, studies show caffeine and coffee are great therapeutics against Alzheimer’s disease.
 The caffeine and antioxidants in these two can help fight age-related memory impairment, and also cinnamon and curry.